BlockScope/blockscope/www-hakyll/static/project.md

 href="https://ghuser.io/philderbeast"
 target="_blank">ghuser.io/philderbeast</a>.

-### Flying High and Flying Far
+### Flying High Score

-I have but one major project for scoring in the sky and another for saying how that is done.
+I've been a competition pilot, racing other hang glider pilots around unseen turnpoints in the sky.
+It's a wild ride.

+With data points coming in every second for upwards of a hundred pilots and geometry on a sphere or ellipsoid, scoring is a complex task.
+FAI-CIVL govern the sport.
+They make the rules and provide FS, the offcial program or scoring.

+The paragliding world cup has its own set of rules but these are very close to those of FAI-CIVL.
+They use another program for scoring, CompCheck.

+I help maintain FS and started flare-timing and CIVL-GAP.

 * [**flare-timing**](http://www.flaretiming.com)
-A suite of command line apps for scoring hang gliding and paragliding competitions and a website for publishing competitions scored this way with comparisons to the official scores.
+    A reference implementation of the rules as a suite of command line apps, one for each step in the process of scoring.
 * [**CIVL-GAP**](https://github.com/BlockScope/CIVL-GAP)
-A mirror of the FAI-CIVL official scoring rules for hang gliding and paragliding.
-Marked up in LaTeX and stored in a git repo, this is a place for myself and others to raise questions about the rules, correct obvious mistakes, add clarifying appendices and to suggest changes.
+    An upstream version of rules marked up in LaTeX with questions, corrections, clarifying appendices and suggested changes.

-A few of the packages making up flare-timing I've released to hackage.
+Packages from flare-timing released on hackage.

 * [siggy-chardust](http://hackage.haskell.org/package/siggy-chardust)
 * [detour-via-sci](http://hackage.haskell.org/package/detour-via-sci)